 What does the Win64ShellLink.exe file do?

 The Win64ShellLink.exe process is also known as WinShellLink (Version x64) and is a part of Glary Utilities.
 This software is produced by Glarysoft (www.glarysoft.com).
-An obsolete or defective version of Win64ShellLink.exe can cause problems for your computer that can range from slowness to error messages such as these:
+An outdated or faulty version of Win64ShellLink.exe can cause problems for your computer, ranging from slowness to error messages like these:

 - Win64ShellLink.exe has encountered a problem and needs to close.